- What is Manitoba Flour?

 Manitoba flour is a high-gluten flour with a nutty flavor that’s perfect for making bread, pasta, and pizza crust.

-Although it’s not the best option for cakes and pastries, Manitoba flour is an excellent option for pizza crusts.
+Although it’s not the best option for cakes and pastries, Manitoba flour is excellent for pizza crusts.

-Give it a try and make your own pizza with Manitoba flour and see the difference in the crust texture and taste.
+Give it a try, make your own pizza with Manitoba flour, and see the difference in the crust texture and taste.

 Additional Flour Resources